 Recruitment of talented staff and students into librarianship has emerged as a core goal of professional development in libraries.
 Creating improved opportunity for under-represented groups to enter the profession also has become a major goal.

-To help meet these goals, the RALC Scholarship for the Profession provides financial support for graduate education leading to an advanced degree in library science, information science, information systems, archival studies, or related programs.
-The Scholarship award is intended to support staff in RALC libraries who wish to earn a professional degree.
+To help meet these goals, the RALC Award for the Profession provides financial reimbursement for graduate education leading to an advanced degree in library science, information science, information systems, archival studies, or related programs.
+The Award is intended to support staff in RALC libraries who wish to earn a professional degree.

-The RALC Scholarship for the Profession awards a maximum of $1,000 for the academic year to qualifying applicants.
+The RALC Award for the Profession reimburses a minimum of $1,000 for the academic year to qualifying applicants.
 Awards are annual and are made once each year.
 Multiple recipients each year are possible if the fiscal resources of RALC permit.
-Larger scholarship awards for the year are possible if RALC fiscal resources permit and the RALC Board agrees to a larger amount.
 The following guidelines apply:

-- Scholarships are provided without regard for financial standing.
+- Awards are provided without regard for financial standing.

 - Applicants must have served for at least one year as a permanent employee at a RALC institution, including part-time permanent employment.
 Temporary employees are not eligible.